dc3315/DistributedAlgorithms/report.md

 5: {100,0} {100,0} {100,0} {100,0} {100,0}
 3: {100,0} {100,0} {100,0} {100,0} {100,0}
 ```
 When `Rel = 100`, the lossy links component has exactly the same behavior as the perfect links component, so the result is the same as we have seen before (all messages are delivered).
-In the opposite situation, when `Rel = 0`, the lossy links component just drops all the messages, so nothing gets delivered as expected.
+In the opposite situation, when `Rel = 0`, the lossy links component just drops all the messages, so nothing gets delivered, as expected.
 Finally, when `Rel = 50`, the number of received messages seems to be 50 on average and we believe it follows binomial distribution with 100 trials and probability p = `Rel`/100 = 0.5.

 ### Unlimited messages
 ```